Sabeeh138/OOP-final-project/Project/report.md

 ### Ordering Products:
 The store manager can order products and supplies, with functionality to display the ordered items and their bills.

+ ## Problems faced:
+ 1. problem that it didnt read the patient id when trying to prescribe a medicine through doctor menu
+ 2. system issue where when we tried to exit the admin system, it didnt go back to the main screen.

+## possible improvements:
+1. Implementing a GUI using libraries like Tkinter or PyQt would make the system more user-friendly and visually appealing.<br>
+This would allow users to interact with the system through buttons, text fields, and other graphical elements instead of just the console.
+2. Implement stronger password hashing techniques and encryption methods to enhance security for user authentication.
+3. Enhance error handling mechanisms to provide more informative error messages and guide users in resolving issues effectively.
+4. Implement search and filtering capabilities to allow users to easily find specific records based on criteria such as patient ID, doctor name, or appointment date.